11 Twin Peaks Locations You Can Visit in Real Life

 Where to find a damn fine cup of coffee and more.

 Out of all the kooky characters and avant-garde art scenes, the best character in David Lynch’s ‘90s cult classic is place.
 Twin Peaks wouldn’t be the same show without the brooding, dreary mountain town of the show's title.
-With Showtime’s new season underway, Twin Peaks fandom has reached peak hysteria.
-But if you really want to get into the spirit, visit the real Twin Peaks, have a damn fine cup of coffee, and find the place where “the owls are not what they seem.”
+If you really want to get into the spirit, visit the real Twin Peaks, have a damn fine cup of coffee, and find the place where “the owls are not what they seem.”

 The opening credits of the show feature the iconic falls that seem remote, but in reality are easily accessible.
 Less than an hour's drive from downtown Seattle, Snoqualmie, Washington is a Twin Peaks wonderland and home to Snoqualmie Falls.
 The 270-foot waterfall is one of Washington state’s most-visited tourist attractions with more than 1.5 million visitors per year.
 If you go, go early so you can beat the crowds and get that iconic shot of the falls with The Great Northern Hotel in the background.
 Parking and admission are free.
 There are two observation platforms.
 The top area is an easy walk from the parking lot, but the lower area requires a hike.
 Be sure to bring a rain jacket and poncho and accept that you will get wet.
 The mist off the waterfall is incredibly powerful.
 Use a waterproof sport camera or at least take a waterproof phone case.